mikhailshilkov/mikhailio-hugo/content/2020/10/temporal-open-source-workflows-as-code/index.md

 ---
 title: "Temporal: Open Source Workflows as Code"
-date: 2020-06-03
+date: 2020-10-15
-draft: true
-thumbnail: teaser.jpg
+thumbnail: teaser.png
-tags: []
+tags: ["Temporal", "Workflows"]
-description: ""
+description: "Temporal reimagines state-dependent service-orchestrated application development"
-ghissueid:
+ghissueid: 45
 ---

 Regular readers of my blog may recognize me as a big fan of [Azure Durable Functions](https://docs.microsoft.com/azure/azure-functions/durable/durable-functions-overview).
-Durable Functions is an extension of Azure Functions that lets you write **stateful** functions and **workflows**.
-The SDK does a lot behind the scenes: it manages state, checkpoints, and restarts for you, allowing you to focus on business logic.
+Durable Functions are an extension of Azure Functions that lets you write **stateful** functions and **workflows**.
+The SDK does a lot behind the scenes allowing you to focus exclusively on business logic:

+- State management
+- Automatic checkpointing
+- Handles restarts on your behalf

 However, many people have a hard time understanding what Durable Functions are and, especially, when they are useful.
 I tried to help spread the ideas: I wrote an extensive article [Making Sense of Azure Durable Functions](/2018/12/making-sense-of-azure-durable-functions/), published [DurableFunctions.FSharp](https://github.com/mikhailshilkov/DurableFunctions.FSharp) library, presented a few conference talks.